artsy/artsy.github.io/_posts/2016-01-13-OSS-Expectations.markdown

 ### License Selection

 I covered this in [Licensing for OSS](/blog/2015/12/10/License-and-You/).
-If you want the TL:DR for Apps, jump to "Viral".
+If you want the TL:DR for Apps on app stores, jump to "Viral".
 We use MIT everywhere.
 It's worked out so far.

 ### I have code that _has_ to stay hidden